 The goal of a Surf Team Leader is to make a positive personal connection with each preteen assigned to his or her Surf Team.
 You can maximize those personal connections between leaders and kids by providing plenty of Surf Team Leaders and keeping surf team sizes small.

 The Snack Queen/King ensures arrival of snacks, sets up the refreshments area, supervises consumption and ensures area is left clean.

 (This position is optional, depending on the partner church preference.)

 The Worship Leader leads active and focused worship with the goal of pointing kids’ attention toward God and preparing their hearts to hear the Bible teaching.

 Memory Link Leader

-The Memory Link Leader places an emphasis on the Bible by presenting a Bible skill, teaching weekly memory verse, and leading an active Bible memory game.
+The Memory Link Leader places an emphasis on the Bible by presenting a Bible skill, teaching the weekly memory verse, and leading an active Bible memory game.

 Bible Connection Leader

-The Bible Connection Leader presents a story from the Bible, making it come alive for kids and connecting it to the gospel of Jesus.
+The Bible Connection Leader presents a story from the Bible, making it come alive for kids and connecting it to the Gospel of Jesus.
 This person should be a mature believer who is dynamic, engaging and has the gift of teaching.